 The liver cancer experts at UC San Diego Health are fighting primary malignancies and metastases in new and aggressive ways.
-Our multidisciplinary team is committed to providing the highest level of care and includes specialists from hepatology, surgical oncology, medical oncology and interventional radiology.
+Our multidisciplinary team is committed to providing the highest level of care and includes specialists from hepatology, surgical oncology, medical oncology, radiation oncology and interventional radiology.

 Cancers and benign tumors are accurately identified, staged and monitored by our advanced endoscopy unit and diagnostics team in gastroenterology.